[Updated 2024] Tuleva pension funds: Where we invest and which pension fund is best for you

 Inside the Tuleva World Stocks Pension Fund, we allocate 100% of the received funds into shares.
 (3)

-We distribute 87.76% of the fund’s cash inflows between three index funds tracking the stock market of the developed world.
+We distribute the fund’s cash inflows between three index funds tracking the stock market of the developed world.
 Why do we use three essentially identical funds?
 The law restricts pension funds from investing more than 30% of their assets in a single index fund.

 Here’s how we invest the funds:

-29,9% in iShares Developed World ESG Screened Index Fund
+29,5% in iShares Developed World ESG Screened Index Fund

-29% in CCF Developed World ESG Screened Index Fund
+29,5% in CCF Developed World ESG Screened Index Fund

-21.71% in iShares MSCI USA ESG Screened UCITS ETF
+22,6% in iShares MSCI USA ESG Screened UCITS ETF

-7.25% in iShares MSCI Europe ESG Screened UCITS ETF
+7.6% in iShares MSCI Europe ESG Screened UCITS ETF

 0.8% in iShares MSCI Japan ESG Screened UCITS ETF